dwinterLA-zz/ground-source/README.md

 <a href="https://forestry.io/" target="_blank">Forestry.io</a> has been setup as the CMS for the site.

 ## Developing
-1. Clone and `cd` into this repo
+1. Clone and `cd` into this repo.
-2. Install the Jekyll and Bundler ruby gems: `gem install jekyll bundler`
+2. Install the Jekyll and Bundler ruby gems: `gem install jekyll bundler`.
-3. `bundle exec jekyll serve` (installs required ruby gems and starts the dev server)
+3. `bundle exec jekyll serve` (installs required ruby gems and starts the dev server).
-4. The website will be served here: `http://localhost:4000`
+4. The website will be served here: `http://localhost:4000`.
 5. Create a feature branch off of `master`.
 Note: `groundsource-dev` and `gh-pages` branches are special (see below), so don't use either as your feature branch.
-6. When you're ready, create a pull request back into `master`
+6. When you're ready, create a pull request back into `master`.

 ## Deploying
 - The production branch for this project is: `groundsouce-dev`.
 A poor name for a production branch, but Forestry